vinavfx/ComfyUI-for-Nuke/README.md

 </div>

 ## Requirements
-1 - Python 3.9 (only for comfyui, nuke works with any python)
+1 .
+Python 3.9 (only for comfyui, nuke works with any python)

-2 - websocket-client
+2 . websocket-client

+3 - ComfyUI-VideoHelperSuite (required to load images and sequences)

 ## Installation